-So I came up with this Paleo Tortillas Recipe because I wanted a Paleo bread-type carb that was relatively quick and versatile.
-I mean, just think of all the things you can use a tortilla for – wraps, burritos, tacos, plain (my children’s favorite way) – or in place of things like naan bread or pitas.
+So I came up with this Paleo tortilla recipe because I wanted a Paleo bread-type carb that was relatively quick and versatile.
+I mean, just think of all the things you can use a tortilla for – wraps, burritos, breakfast burritos (especially good to made ahead and freeze), enchiladas, tacos, plain (my children’s favorite way) – or in place of things like naan bread or pitas.

-So, a little story about this Paleo Tortillas Recipe.
+So, a little story about this recipe.
 Last night my six-year-old daughter asked my husband to take her training wheels off her little 12″ bike.
 She tried riding it a bit without much luck before bed.

 This church has had the perfect, slight incline for a long time in the parking lot.
 It’s the perfect place to practice riding a bike because I don’t have to do things like hold on her bike and let go and have her get mad at me that I let go.
 I always start my children out on a tiny, tiny bike so it’s not scary.